lucylgao/clusterpval-experiments/README.md

 Running our_type1.R with this.sim.id between 1-6 produces the results displayed  in Figure 4.

-Running cond.R with this.sim.id between 1-3 produces the results displayed  in Figure 5.
+Running cond_power.R with this.sim.id between 1-3 produces the results displayed  in Figure 5.

 Running our_type1_est.R with this.sim.id between 1-4 produces the results displayed in Figure S1.